How much do you know about the Everything DiSC® D personality preference?

 This style can drive you crazy with questions.
 In fact, like strong Cs they can be overly blunt or sarcastic.
 While they probably don’t mean to, they can even be condescending and make harsh judgements.

 If you want to support a DC, you might help them understand the feelings of others.
 They can struggle with group activities or tasks that seem routine.
 Remind them that there’s a fascinating challenge involved in working with others.
 Routine tasks can give them a break from having to find the most advantageous strategies and allow their brains to flex creativity.

 Leadership style: Resolute.

-They can be questioning, independent leaders how aren’t afraid to challenge the status quo to get better results.
+They can be questioning, independent leaders who aren’t afraid to challenge the status quo to get better results.
 They can also be cynical, insensitive leaders who seem intent on putting a negative spin on everything.